muratk3n/thirdwave/en/README.md

 yesterday.
 Up until a few years not a single Republican would touch an environmental issue with a ten-foot pole.

-"But why do pundits jump up and down all the time?"
+"But why do pundits jump up and down, arguing all the time?"

 ---